 Structure I also has a protruding terrace that still exhibits the lower fangs of the earth monster.
 Attached to the south side of the structure is a small two room structure, Structure IV.

 The south side of the plaza is taken up by a lateral building containing Structures V and VI.
 This building has similarities to the better restored Structure A-1 at Dzibilnocac located not far away.
-Either end has a four-sided tower with only the east tower having two open entryways and two faux entryways.
+Both ends contain a four-sided tower with only the east tower having two open entryways and two faux entryways.
 The west tower shows no entryways.
 Each has a plaza facing stairway, and rather plain walls with protrusions that extend out around the upper moldings.
 It has been suggested that they were perhaps used as bases to hold figures or other types of decoration.
 The southeast tower is the better preserved and exhibits a nice roof comb.

 The central part of this structure is in a rather ruinous condition.
 There are three chambers entered by separate doorways.
 A small step leads into each chamber from the plaza.
 The vaulted roof has completely collapsed.